soc-hub-fi/ReImA/README.md

     - 1, 2, or 4 lane configuration
     - 1, 2, or 4 pixel per clock output
     - Supports YUV422_8, RGB888, RGB565, RAW8, RAW10 datatypes
+    - Supports demosaicing for RGGB, BGGR, GRBG, or GBRG Bayer patterns
 * Programmability through AXI slave interface
 * Simple AXI master with programmable destination address for the pixel stream

+## Repo Structure

+- **build**: A temporary directory created during the HW build flow.
+Contains logs and temporary artefacts.
+- **.bender**: A temporary directory used by Bender to provide a local checkout for necessary IPs
+- **doc**: Documents/Figures.
+- **fpga**: FPGA prototyping script + artefacts
+- **src**: RTL and TB sources specific to this repository
+- **vsim**: Artefacts related to Questa simulation flow

 ## Hardware Simulation
 The following RTL simulation tools are supported with the versions specified:
 - Questasim 10.7g